Do you want to increase conversions on your website dramatically? Exit-intent popups are the not-so-secret weapon that will get you there.

 So, let’s talk exit popup hacks.

-Whether you’re looking for an idea for your very first exit popup or looking for new things to tweak and test, here are some useful ideas we’ve seen work tremendously well for our own customers.
+Whether you’re looking for an idea for your first exit-intent popup or new things to tweak and test, here are some useful ideas that work tremendously well for our customers.

-40 Exit Popup Hacks to Boost Engagement and Sales
+Exit-Intent Popup Hacks To Boost Engagement and Sales

 1. Use Your Visitor’s Name